nextgis/docs_ngmobile/source/editing.rst

 .. note::
    Hole geometry must be located INSIDE a polygon geometry otherwise the changes won't be saved!

-4. In a multilipolygon layer tap "Add polygon" (item 6 in :numref:`ngmobile_creation_multipolygon_pic`) and follow the steps described above.
+4. For adding a polygon to a multilipolygon layer execute steps 1-2 and then tap "Add polygon" (item 6 in :numref:`ngmobile_creation_multipolygon_pic`).
+After that you can set vertices' location as described above in the step 3.

 .. figure:: _static/creation_multipolygon.png
    :name: ngmobile_creation_multipolygon_pic